-The possible explanation for this was that higher income earners as observed by Kumar (2017) are already used to paying for the disposal of their household waste through the door-to-door services and so find no problem in paying for sustainable disposal of their e-waste.
+The possible explanation for this was that higher income earners, as observed by Kumar (2017) are already used to paying for the disposal of their household waste through door-to-door services and therefore find no problem in paying for the sustainable disposal of their e-waste.
 The coefficient of income of respondents was also observed significant at 1% to have a strong positive influence on the preferred choice of e-waste disposal strategy.
-This suggests that higher income earners were more likely to choose other disposal strategies to selling the e-waste as scrap for its management.
-Such analysis implied that a fee for sustainable disposal of e-waste was being charged to the high income group of consumers.
+This suggests that higher-income earners were more likely to choose other disposal strategies over selling the e-waste as scrap for its management.
+Such analysis implied that a fee for sustainable disposal of e-waste was being charged to the high-income group of consumers.

 CONCLUSIONS

-The rapid growth of ICT, frequent innovations and technological changes are resulting in shorter life span of existing EEE at an alarming rate.
-It contains hazardous substances that may negatively impact and affect the whole biotic ecosystem if not properly managed.
-At the same time, advanced and effective E-waste management is a great challenge for governments of many countries.
+The rapid growth of ICT, frequent innovations, and technological changes are resulting in a shorter lifespan of existing EEE at an alarming rate.
+It contains hazardous substances that may negatively impact and affect the entire biotic ecosystem if not properly managed.
+At the same time, advanced and effective E-waste management is a great challenge for the governments of many countries.

-A significant attention is to be laid in developing information management systems for defining what contributes to E-waste, generation and management.
+A significant attention is to be laid on developing information management systems for defining what contributes to E-waste, generation, and management.
 Increasing efforts are urgently required on improvement of the current practices such as collection schemes and management practices to reduce the illegal trade of E-waste and also to protect the habitat.
-Reducing the amount of toxic substances in EEE will also have a positive effect in dealing with the specific E-waste streams since it will support the prevention process.
+Reducing the amount of toxic substances in EEE will also have a positive effect on dealing with specific E-waste streams since it will support the prevention process.

-Hence, there is a requirement to incorporate the informal and formal sector together in order to collect different obsolete EEE separately, effectively treat and dispose as well as divert it from conventional landfills and open burning when crude and unscientific methods are applied for recovery of useful components thus minimizing public health and environmental impacts.
+Hence, there is a requirement to incorporate the informal and formal sectors together in order to collect different obsolete EEE separately, effectively treat and dispose as well as divert it from conventional landfills and open burning when crude and unscientific methods are applied for the recovery of useful components, thus minimizing public health and environmental impacts.
 The competent authorities should be reluctant to establish mechanisms for handling and treatment of E-waste.
-Enhancing information campaigns, capacity building and awareness is needed to promote environmental friendly E-waste management activities.
+Enhancing information campaigns, capacity building, and awareness is needed to promote environmentally friendly E-waste management activities.

 REFERENCES

-Anusree, P. S and Balasubramanian, P. 2019.
+Anusree, P. S. and Balasubramanian, P. 2019.
 Awareness and Disposal Practices of E-waste with Reference to Household Users in Kochi City.
 International Journal of Recent Technology and Engineering.
 8(154): 293-299.

 Azodo, A. P., Ogban, P. U and Okpor, J. 2017.
 Knowledge and Awareness Implication on E- Waste Management among Nigerian Collegiate.
 Journal of Applied Sciences and Environmental Management.
 21(6): 1035-1040.